smaranz/notchy/README.md

-# NotchNook - Free macOS Notch Utility
+# Notchy - Free macOS Notch Utility

 A free, open-source macOS application that transforms your MacBook's notch area into a powerful utility hub with widgets, file management, live actions, and gesture support.